-Historically, the objective financial performance goal under our Incentive Compensation Plan has required attainment of a pre-determined level of EBITDA during the applicable plan year.
+Historically, the objective financial performance goal under our Incentive Compensation Plan has required attainment of a pre-determined level of adjusted EBITDA during the applicable plan year.
 Under the plan, the Compensation Committee employs factors that are both quantitative (our attainment of the financial performance goal) and qualitative (the Compensation Committee's assessment of the individual executive's performance and the committee's exercise of negative discretion).
-For 2016, the Compensation Committee established an annual performance goal for executive officers under our Incentive Compensation Plan expressed as an amount of target EBITDA for 2016.
-The Compensation Committee selected EBITDA as the appropriate financial performance measure for the plan because EBITDA generally tracks our consolidated financial performance.
-We believe that utilizing an EBITDA performance measure in the plan establishes a clear and consistent link between our executive officer bonus incentive compensation and our company's financial performance.
+For 2017, the Compensation Committee established an annual performance goal for executive officers under our Incentive Compensation Plan expressed as an amount of target adjusted EBITDA for 2017.
+The Compensation Committee selected adjusted EBITDA as the appropriate financial performance measure for the plan because adjusted EBITDA generally tracks our consolidated financial performance and establishes a clear and consistent link between our executive officer cash incentive compensation and our company's financial performance.

-For purposes of determining the 2016 EBITDA performance goal under our Incentive Compensation Plan, EBITDA was defined as an amount equal to consolidated net income (excluding extraordinary gains and extraordinary losses), for 2016, plus or minus, as applicable, the following to the extent excluded in calculating such consolidated net income:
+For purposes of determining the 2017 adjusted EBITDA performance goal under our Incentive Compensation Plan, adjusted EBITDA was defined as an amount equal to consolidated net income (excluding extraordinary gains and extraordinary losses), for 2017, plus or minus, as applicable, the following to the extent excluded in calculating such consolidated net income:

-- Plus an amount equal to the sum of all interest, premium payments, debt discount, fees, charges and related expenses of the company and its consolidated subsidiaries in connection with borrowed money (including capitalized interest) or in connection with the deferred purchase price of assets, in each case to the extent treated as interest, for 2016; - Plus or minus the provision for taxes based on income or revenues payable by us and our consolidated subsidiaries for 2016; - Plus the amount of depreciation and amortization expense for 2016; - Minus, without duplication, interest income for 2016; and - Plus or minus, without duplication, the amount of non-operating income or expenses for 2016;
+- Plus an amount equal to the sum of all interest, premium payments, debt discount, fees, charges and related expenses of the company and its consolidated subsidiaries in connection with borrowed money (including capitalized interest) or in connection with the deferred purchase price of assets, in each case to the extent treated as interest, for 2017; - Plus or minus the provision for taxes based on income or revenues payable by us and our consolidated subsidiaries for 2017; - Plus the amount of depreciation and amortization expense for 2017; - Minus, without duplication, interest income for 2017; and - Plus or minus, without duplication, the amount of non-operating income or expenses for 2017;

-in each case excluding the effects during 2016 of (i) asset impairments, (ii) irrecoverable debts or bad debt expense and (iii) gain or loss on the sale of assets.
+in each case excluding the effects during 2017 of (i) asset impairments, (ii) irrecoverable debts or bad debt expense and (iii) gain or loss on the sale of assets.

-During the first calendar quarter of 2016, the Compensation Committee approved for our executive officers (including our CEO) a 2016 target EBITDA goal under our Incentive Compensation Plan of \$526 million.
-The target EBITDA goal established for 2016 was lower than the target EBITDA goal applicable to 2015, primarily as a result of the continuing negative impact on our business caused by the steep decline in oil prices, which at the beginning of 2016 was expected to negatively impact companies in the oil and gas industry throughout 2016.
-For all participating executive officers other than Mr. Edwards, the maximum amount of each plan performance award for 2016 was determined using the following formula approved by the Compensation Committee during the first calendar quarter of 2016:
+During the first calendar quarter of 2017, the Compensation Committee approved for our executive officers (including our CEO) a 2017 target adjusted EBITDA goal under our Incentive Compensation Plan of \$319 million.
+The target adjusted EBITDA goal established for 2017 was lower than the target goal applicable to 2016 as a result of the continuing negative impact on our business caused by the steep decline in oil prices.
+For all participating executive officers other than Mr. Edwards, the maximum amount of each plan performance award for 2017 was determined using the following formula approved by the Compensation Committee during the first calendar quarter of 2017: